Allen-Tildesley/examples/GUIDE.md

 A simple approach is to
 run `build_initialize/initialize` with `molecules="linear", random_positions=.t.`,
 and to request a very low density.
-For the default `length=5` spherocylinders,
+For the default `length=5` spherocylinders
 (_L_=5, _D_=1) a value of `density=0.05` is suitable.
 Then,
 the constant-pressure program may be used to compress the system slowly to higher density.
-This is a fairly slow process, requiring the density and nematic order parameter to be carefully monitored.
+This is a fairly slow process, requiring the density &rho; and nematic order parameter _S_ to be carefully monitored.
 Once suitable high-density state points have been prepared, a configuration at a precisely specified density, for use in the constant-volume program, may be obtained by a small expansion (using `adjust_density`).